 Hydroceles are diagnosed based on the history and physical examination.
 Sometimes a hernia can be difficult to distinguish from a hydrocele.
 If the size of the bulge varies significantly from time to time, it is a hernia.
 If not, time will clarify the issue.
+A testicular ultrasound may also be done if the diagnosis is uncertain.
 If the swelling is still present at the first birthday, it should be considered to have always been a small inguinal hernia.

 True isolated hydroceles require no treatment.
 They should not be drained.
 They should be followed at regular well-child examinations.

 If the “hydrocele” is still present after one year, the diagnosis should be changed to inguinal hernia.
 The structure has not changed – only the recognition that a hernia is present.